 - Completion of a prior degree

 - Discretionary points (prerequisites completed at PCC, community service or volunteer experience, veteran status and healthcare experience)

 Please be aware that completion of nursing prerequisite requirements does not guarantee admission to a program.

 Tier II Admission Process: Proctored essay

-Based on application point totals from Tier I, the top 160-200 applicants will be invited to participate in an on campus proctored essay worth up to 40 points.
+Based on application point totals from Tier I, the top 160–200 applicants will be invited to participate in an on campus proctored essay worth up to 40 points.
 Essays are held at the Sylvania Campus.
 The 70 application points from Tier I will be added to the 30 essay points from Tier II to determine who will be offered a seat in the program.
 Up to 80 applicants with the highest combined point totals from Tier I & II will be offered a seat in the nursing program.
 Applicants will be notified in March of the date and time they are to attend the proctored essay via the email address they designated through their NCAS application.
 This is the only method of notification.
-2015-2017 proctored essay dates will be posted here in February of 2015.

 Tier III Admission Process: Post-selection requirements